Please note: Some of the content on this page was published prior to the launch of Creative Australia and references the Australia Council. Read more.

 FAQs

-Under the Contemporary Touring Initiative, a national tour is five or more locations to at least three states or territories outside the applicant’s home state.
+Under the Contemporary Touring Initiative (CTI), a national tour is five or more locations to at least three states or territories outside the applicant’s home state.
 To be eligible the locations on a tour must have consecutive exhibition dates.
 Breaks in the middle of a consecutive schedule of exhibition venues are possible if there is a compelling reason and the impact on the funding request is minimal.

 The presented work must be mainly by living contemporary Australian visual artists and craft practitioners.

-To be eligible for Contemporary Touring Initiative funding, the work exhibited within a touring exhibition needs to be produced by Australian artists, or produced by an artist or collective of artists who are Australian citizens or have permanent resident status in Australia.
+To be eligible for CTI funding, the work exhibited within a touring exhibition needs to be produced by Australian artists, or produced by an artist or collective of artists who are Australian citizens or have permanent resident status in Australia.
 An eligible work could also include a component of work produced by Australian and international artists as part of an Australian-international collaboration.
 Work of artists who are not Australian citizen may also be incorporated into an exhibition provided they are in a minority of the artists presented.

-This Australia Council uses the ARIA (Accessibility Remoteness Index of Australia) to determine the regional classification for each town.
+Creative Australia uses the ARIA (Accessibility Remoteness Index of Australia) to determine the regional classification for each town.
 The ARIA considers a range of factors, including distance to services, to group all locations in Australia into 5 ARIA Code areas.
 To find out if your project meets the eligible criteria (i.e. inclusion of venues with an ARIA rating of 1-4), and search for the relevant ARIA codes, please download this form.
 If you need help with your application, contact an Artists Services officer.

 Yes, as long as you also include at least 40% of venues in regional locations in your itinerary.